 Ohio University students and students from other universities must have a minimum 3.0 GPA to participate.
 Internship placements will be determined on a one-on-one basis and be informed by the backgrounds of the students.
 Interviews will generally need to be conducted to determine if an internship experience is appropriate.
 No Spanish language experience is necessary.
 We will work with staff at PUCE/CISeAL to make sure placements are with individuals who have a high level of command of English.

-Year three and four Heritage College medical students applying for faculty directed programs must also obtain and send a letter from your clinical education office confirming that you have permission to include the program in your schedule and that you are in good academic standing.
+Third-year and fourth-year Heritage College medical students applying for faculty-directed programs must also obtain and send a letter from your clinical education office confirming that you have permission to include the program in your schedule and that you are in good academic standing.

 Academic and Judicial Checks: An academic and judicial check on all OHIO students is conducted before application and prior to departure.